take your occupational pension with you

 Katrin Straub

-A job change often raises questions about occupational pension schemes (bAV).
-Many employees are unsure whether they can take their occupational pension scheme with them and what steps are necessary.
-This article provides a well-informed and practical explanation of how to successfully transfer your bAV.
+Changing jobs often raises questions about occupational pension schemes (bAV).
+Many employees are unsure whether they can transfer their occupational pension scheme and what steps are required to do so.
+This article explains, in a clear and practical way, how to successfully transfer your bAV.

 The topic in brief and concise terms